This post may contain affiliate links. Read my full disclosure policy.

-In a 6-8 gallon stockpot, sauté onions, mushrooms and celery in olive oil for 15 minutes or until lightly caramelized.
+In a 6-8 quart stockpot, sauté onions, mushrooms and celery in olive oil for 15 minutes or until lightly caramelized.
 This is going to add a ton of flavor to the broth.

-That said, sometimes I skip this step and just go straight to the simmering.
+That said sometimes, when short on time, I skip this step and just go straight to the simmering.
 You’ll still get good flavor, just not as rich and deep.

 Let cool and strain.
 Freeze in cup, pint and quart portions for easy prep.
 You will be so happy you did!
 This homemade broth is so far beyond delicious compared to what you buy in the store.